-It’s not just the brand of Breast Implants that matters when it comes to how long your breast augmentation surgery results will last.
+It’s not just the brand of Breast Implants that matters when it comes to how long your breast augmentation with implants surgery results will last.
 It’s also how well you take care of yourself, and your augmentation results, that impacts how long your breasts will continue to look aesthetically appealing or firm.
 So how long do breast implants last?
-Find out why most manufacturers only guarantee the integrity of their prosthesis for 10-year timeframes.

-What is the “lifetime warranty breast implant” time span according to Mentor or Motiva?
+What is the breast implant longevity according to Mentor or Motiva?

 Find out more about the lifetime warranty of breast implants and what to expect, including:

 - how to protect your breast surgery results as time goes by and